 Welcome to Ashby House, Victoria Street, Tenby, Pembrokeshire .
-Run by the owner Patricia and her family since 1979, this is an informal and friendly hotel offering bed and breakfast accommodation, and has built up an enviable reputation over the last 39 years for quality of service, cleanliness, comfort – and a superb breakfast!
+Run personally by the owner Lisa Jones, this is an informal and friendly Guest House offering bed and breakfast accommodation, Lisa is continuing the reputation built up by the previous owners for quality of service, cleanliness, comfort – and a superb breakfast!

 Ideally situated in Victoria Street, 50 yards from the magnificent South Beach and a few minutes walk to the Town Centre and other local amenities, close by is the Rectory Car Park.